amergenthale/myProject/notebook-log.md

 **Assumptions:**
-The chosen substitution model (GTR + Γ) adequately represents sequence evolution Sites evolve independently
+The chosen substitution model (GTR + Γ) adequately represents sequence evolution Sites evolve independently,
-The alignment is correct
+The alignment is correct,
 The Markov chain reaches convergence and samples the true posterior distribution

 **Limitations:**
-Results depend heavily on the chosen model
+Results depend heavily on the chosen model,
-Poor alignments can lead to incorrect trees
+Poor alignments can lead to incorrect trees,
-MCMC may not converge if run too briefly Computationally intensive for large datasets
+MCMC may not converge if run too briefly, Computationally intensive for large datasets

 MrBayes Commands